Home with rooftop solar panels and wall-mounted battery at dusk

 Redback Technologies

 Your solar generates power worth 33c per kilowatt-hour.
-You sell it back to the grid for 5c.
-It's not a great deal...
+You sell it to the grid for 5c.
+Batteries fix this.

 Tesla Powerwall home battery mounted beside a modern home